 Good Indoor Air Quality (IAQ) is Critically Important

 Air quality within data centers is more important today than ever.
-Data centers have unique requirements and strict regulations, compared to a typical commercial site.
+Data centers have unique filtration requirements and strict regulations, compared to a typical commercial site.
 Particulate and corrosive gaseous contaminants have become a serious problem for data centers and server rooms.
 In some cases, corrosion of electronic components has resulted in catastrophic failures of equipment, due to environmental conditions such as low concentrations of corrosive gases.
 These contaminants enter data centers in a variety of ways, including outdoor ventilation systems, adjacent interior areas, and with individuals entering and exiting the facility or critical areas.

 Failures due to particulate and contaminant dust are generally classified as:

-- Mechanical effects, including obstruction of cooling airflow, interference of moving or optical parts, and deformation of surfaces
+- Mechanical effects - obstruction of cooling airflow, interference of moving or optical parts, and deformation of surfaces

-- Chemical effects, including corrosion of electrical components, due to dust comprised of sulfur and chlorine bearing salts
+- Chemical effects - corrosion of electrical components, caused by dust comprised of sulfur and chlorine bearing salts

-- Electrical effects, including impedance changes and electronic circuit conductor bridging
+- Electrical effects - impedance changes and electronic circuit conductor bridging

 Filtration Stops Corrosive ContaminantsSulfur-bearing gases, such as sulfur dioxide (SO2) and hydrogen sulfide (H2S), are the most common gases causing corrosion of electronic equipment.
 Once introduced in a data center or server room environment, these gaseous contaminants lead to deterioration of copper surfaces and silver solder used on computer circuit boards, leading to intermittent and hard failures.
 These forms of corrosion can cause failure by either impeding the flow of electricity or forming unintended circuit paths.
 Elimination of corrosive contaminants is therefore essential in maintaining data center equipment reliability.